 - The term “certified provider” is defined at section 1861(q)(q)(2)(A) of the Act as “a physician, or other individual or entity designated by the Secretary, that, in addition to providing diabetes outpatient self-management training services, provides other items or services for which payment may be made under this title.”

-Section 1861(q)(q)(2) provides that the Secretary may recognize a physician, individual, or entity that is recognized by an organization as meeting standards for furnishing these services as a certified DSMT provider.
+Section 1861(q)(q)(2) provides that the Department of Health and Human Services Secretary may recognize a physician, individual, or entity that is recognized by an organization as meeting standards for furnishing these services as a certified DSMT provider.
 This statute also provides that a physician or other individual or entity shall be deemed to have met such standards if they meet applicable standards originally established by the National Diabetes Advisory Board.

 The CMS regulations at 42 CFR 410.144 provide the authority for the CMS to require the DSMT AOs to use one of the following types of accreditation standards: (1) the accreditation standards set forth at §410.144(a); (2) the accreditation standards issued by the National Standards for Diabetes Self-Management Education Support (NSDSMES) (§410.144(b)); or (3) other accreditation standards, so long as they have been submitted to CMS and approved as meeting or exceeding the CMS quality standards described at §410.144(a).

-Section 410.145 of the regulations specifies requirements that DSMT entities must meet.
-Section 410.146 requires that approved entity must collect and record in an organized systematic manner, patient assessment information at least on a quarterly basis for a beneficiary who receives DSMT training.
+42 CFR § 410.146 requires that approved DSMT entities (suppliers) collect and record in an organized systematic manner, patient assessment information at least on a quarterly basis for a beneficiary who receives DSMT training.

 II.
-Information about the Diabetic Self-Management Training Accrediting Organizations
+Information about the Diabetes Self-Management Training Accrediting Organizations (AOs)

 A. General Information